MHedish/Hubitat/Drivers/APC-SmartUPS/README.md

 4. 🧠 **Self-healing logic**
    Any error or stream closure triggers automatic cleanup and state normalization.
    Even failed sessions leave the driver in a known good state, ready for the next run.
+   A transient watchdog now detects and clears stalled *Reconnoiter* cycles automatically, preventing long-lived Telnet busy states.

 5. 🧼 **Readable, maintainable, and testable code**
    Utility functions are standardized and condensed for clarity.